phastmike/IDx/README.md

 Improvements that could be implemented:

-- Agressive mode (ID immediately - Vs relaxed, wait x sec. after no in use)
+- Agressive mode (ID immediately - Vs relaxed, wait x sec. without signals on the input)
-- Improved ID tryout by averaging instead of a single ctcss detection
+- Improved ID tryout by averaging instead of a single CTCSS/C4FM detection

 ## Implementation

 The controller it's very basic, it checks CTCSS/C4FM pin for activity on the repeater and also counts 10 minutes to ID.
-Reaching time to ID it will wait for a, user defined, small amount of seconds without any activty on the repeater input.
-Any activity will reset that counter, so the controller holds the ID transmition up to that point where it will play the ID and start counting again.
+Reaching time to ID it will wait for a, user defined, small amount of seconds without any activity on the repeater input.
+Any activity will reset the counter, so the controller holds the ID transmition up to the moment where the defined amount of seconds elapsed without any reception and then play the ID.

 In this project we decided to go along with micropython.